ddrlve/Indonesian-Earthquake-Markov-Chain-Model-AoL-AI/README.md

 **This is probabilistic forecasting, NOT deterministic prediction**

-- Cannot predict exact time, location, and magnitude
+- ❌ **CANNOT** predict exact time, location, and magnitude
+- ✅ **CAN** estimate probability of earthquakes in regions/time windows
-- Provides probability estimates based on historical patterns
+- ✅ **CAN** identify high-risk regions based on historical patterns
-- Use for **preparedness**, not for panic
+- ⚠️ Use for **preparedness and research**, not for panic

+**Validation Results**

+- ✅ Model predictions **verified accurate** against 4,000 test earthquakes
+- ✅ Top predicted region (Sumatera Utara 40%) matched actual (#1 with 30%)
+- ✅ Magnitude prediction (M 4.0-4.5) matched actual distribution
+- ✅ 100% detection rate for M≥5.5 earthquakes in 10-day windows

 **Academic & Research Purpose**